MkayButters/reading-notes/README.md

 ## 3 Reminders to Keep in Growth Mindset
 - 1
-- 2 “Discipline equals freedom.” :mechanical_arm:
+- 2 “Discipline equals freedom.” :muscle:
 ― Jocko Willink, Extreme Ownership: How U.S. Navy SEALs Lead and Win
 - 3 As Tech N9ne says:
 > "[Free](riverbro.jpg) your mind and remember, winners are not people who never fail, but people who never quit"